-Redevelopment and conversion of an existing 1970s office into residential use, and recladding with a high-performance glazed curtain wall
+Redevelopment of an existing 1970s office, which has been reclad with a high-performance glazed curtain wall for residential use.

-Eckersley O’Callaghan is engaged as facade engineer on the redevelopment of a 1970s tower in London’s Archway as part of a wider regeneration scheme.
-The existing ribbon window facade is to be removed and replaced with a new glazed curtain wall featuring floor-to-ceiling high performance glazing.
+Eckersley O’Callaghan has engineered the facade for the redevelopment of an 11-storey 1970s tower in London’s Archway, transforming the structure from office to residential units as part of a wider regeneration scheme.
+The existing ribbon window facade was removed and replaced with a new glazed curtain wall featuring floor-to-ceiling high performance glazing for the windows.

-A particular challenge is the design of the supporting bracketry to accommodate the large tolerances of the existing construction.
+A particular challenge was the design of the supporting brackets to accommodate the large tolerances of the existing construction.
 This has required close collaboration with industry to develop custom bracket designs.